 Lewisham Adult Safeguarding Pathway

-I welcome wholeheartedly the introduction of the Adult Safeguarding Pathway in Lewisham.
+I wholeheartedly support the Adult Safeguarding Pathway in Lewisham.

-The Pathway has been informed by, and indeed references good practice guidance that has been published by the Local Government Association in partnership with the Association of Directors of Social Services.
+The Pathway has been informed by, and indeed references good practice guidance that has been published by the Local Government Association in partnership with the Association of Directors of Adult Social Services.
 The Lewisham Pathway therefore encapsulates the best evidence available for effective adult safeguarding.
-Accordingly, I hope that every agency in Lewisham will use the Pathway and the associated documentation, and link in with the work and training delivered by the Lewisham Safeguarding Adults Board.
+Accordingly, I encourage every agency in Lewisham to use the Pathway and the associated documentation, and link in with the work and training delivered by the Lewisham Safeguarding Adults Board.

-I would like to thank everyone who has contributed to the development of the Pathway.
+I thank everyone who has contributed to the continuous development of the Pathway.
 It forms such an important component of the jigsaw of policies, procedures, practice and services that are designed to keep people safe.

 Independent Chair